TYPE DESIGN INFORMATION PAGE last updated on Wed Dec 11 23:39:28 EST 2013

 Type Einz was Magnus Gaarde's Danish type site.
 His typefaces there, done ca. 2005, included Grandjean Grotesk, Bocoché, Package, Black Hole (ultra fat experimental display face), Junk Yard, Medea (sans), Aarhus (sans), Petrograd (squarish), and Psychosium Grotesk.

 He set up Skriftklog Grafisk Design in Skanderborg, Denmark.

 Sofie "Soffi" Beier graduated from Danmarks Designskole (The Danish School of Design) in 2000, and has since been working as a graphic designer, designing several Danish magazines, websites, books and CD covers along with a number of typefaces.
-She studied at the Royal College of Art in the UK, with a thesis entitled Legibility and Visual Compensation of Typefaces.
+She has a PhD from the Royal College of Art in the UK, with a thesis entitled Legibility and Visual Compensation of Typefaces.
 Sofie works in London and Copenhagen.
 She teaches at Danmarks Designskole.